nagyist/magicml.Magick/README.md

   </a>
 </p>

-<h1 align = "center">WARNING!
-This repository is undergoing a massive upgrade.
-Our readme is outdated and our local deploy process is being migrated.
-Check back soon for the new and improved Magick!</h1>

 <h3 align = "center">Magick is a groundbreaking visual AIDE (Artificial Intelligence Development Environment) for no-code data pipelines and multimodal agents.
 Magick can connect to other services and comes with nodes and templates well-suited for intelligent agents, chatbots, complex reasoning systems and realistic characters.</h3>

 ## 🗝 Key Features